 Cargo Literary explores the things that we carry: the images, the stories, and the scenes that make us who we are today.
 Traveling invites us to shift our perspectives and asks us to draw upon the unfamiliar.
 Traveling seeks intention, requires communication.

 Founding Editor and Editor-in-Chief Mo Duffy Cobb has been a writer and contributor to travel blogs for ten years.
 She has a Masters in Fine Arts from Vermont College of Fine Arts in creative nonfiction and has nurtured a relentless passion for travel and adventure since she was a young person.
 Her work has appeared in Understorey, Damselfly Press, Empty Mirror, Literary Mama and The Rumpus.
-Her own travel memoir, Unpacked, is forthcoming in March 2017 from Pottersfield Press.
+Her own travel memoir, Unpacked, was published in March 2017 from Pottersfield Press.
 Her blog can be found at FurtherMo.com and she is on Twitter @MoDuffyCobb.
 She lives in exotic Prince Edward Island, Canada, and yes, she grows her own potatoes.

 Contributing Nonfiction Editor Laura Michele Diener is an associate professor of medieval history and women’s studies at Marshall University in Huntington, West Virginia.
 She received her PhD in history from The Ohio State University and has studied at Vassar College, Newnham College, Cambridge, and most recently, Vermont College of Fine Arts.
 Her creative writing has appeared in The Catholic Worker, Lake Effect, Appalachian Heritage,and Cargo Literary Magazine, and she is a regular contributor to Yes!
 Magazine and Numéro Cinq .